jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 operations are not only effective but also environmentally responsible.

-# Recommendations for Further Work and Research
+# Recommendations to Use In Protocol Design {#recsdesigners}

+The recommendations that can be applied by protocol designers and architects have been listed in {{understanding}} and
+{{actions}}.
+Specifically:

+* Measurement and modelling are a necessary foundation to understand where environmental impacts are generated, and to quantify any improvements.
+  The recommendations related to this topic were listed in
+  {{measurementrecs}}.
+These are primarily about ensuring that the measurement frameworks are generic enough to support data collection for an evolving set of metrics.

-Dynamic scaling, i.e., the ability to respond to demand variations and resiliency requirements while optimizing energy consumption clearly has significant potential for savings.
-Past and ongoing work in various systems and protocols has looked at this, of course, but we believe work also remains.
+* Dynamic scaling is the ability to respond to demand variations and resiliency requirements while optimizing energy consumption clearly has significant potential for savings.
+Recommendations related to this were listed in
+  {{recsdynscaling}}.
+These are about some basic techniques for being able to scale systems up and down while avoiding negative effects from these operations.

+* Transport-related recommendations were listed in
+  {{transport}}.
+These are about tradeoffs associated with different transport strategies.

+* Longevity-related recommendations were listed in {{recslongevity}}.
+   These are primarily about how equipment can fulfill evolving roles over its lifetimew.

+* Encoding-related recommendations were listed in
+  {{recsencoding}}.
+These are about the effects of encoding size in protocols, and the associated compression computing impacts.

+* Data governance-related recommendations were listed in
+  {{recsdatagov}}.
+These are primarily about ensuring the right amount of data is collected, stored, and processed, in view of the effort required to do so.

+# Recommendations for Further Work and Research {#recsfurtherwork}

+There are several areas where concrete advice for protocol designers could not be given, or additional advice would be useful but we do not understand the situation well enough to give a practical advice.

+These include:

+* Past and ongoing work in
+various systems and protocols has looked at dynamic scaling extensively, but we believe work also remains.
 Any large scale system likely benefits from further analysis, unless already ongoing.
-Guidance in {dynscale}
+Guidance in {{dynscale}}
 simple, and further work in detailing this guidance would also be useful.

-Transport-related optimizations (see {transport}) that enable devices to consume less power by sleeping more appear to have potential for significant savings, but confirming this requires further research.
+* Transport-related optimizations (see {{transport}}) that enable devices to consume less power by sleeping more appear to have potential for significant savings, but confirming this requires further research.
 Such research could be performed in the context of the recently chartered SUSTAIN research group.

-More research is needed to quantify the likely sources of measurable impacts when it comes to efficient protocol message encoding discussed in {encoding}.
+* More research is needed to quantify the likely sources of measurable impacts when it comes to efficient protocol message encoding discussed in {{encoding}}.
 Again, this is work that the research group could take on.

-TBD

-...

 # Security Considerations